Japan committed to hosting Olympics on schedule but Xi visit delayed

 Japan's Olympics minister signaled on Thursday the Summer Games would go ahead as planned from July even as the coronavirus outbreak spread to new parts of the country.
 The minister, Seiko Hashimoto made the comments on the same day that Japan reported its biggest one-day increase in new cases of coronavirus.
 Broadcaster NHK reported confirmed cases had risen to 1,036 nationwide as of Thursday morning, 36 more than the previous day.

 And while plans for the Games to go ahead were unchanged, a state visit to Japan by Chinese President Xi Jinping was delayed following a decision by both Tokyo and Beijing.
-The Olympics minister had stirred controversy earlier this week by saying the contract with the International Olympic Committee "could be interpreted as allowing a postponement" of the within calendar 2020, but she tacks following a meeting of the IOC on Wednesday.
+The Olympics minister had stirred controversy earlier this week by saying the contract with the International Olympic Committee "could be interpreted as allowing a postponement" of the within calendar 2020.

 "Based on the fact that the IOC never mentioned about canceling or postponing the Tokyo Games at its meeting yesterday, I don't expect a cancellation notice or anything of that sort," Hashimoto told parliament.
 Tokyo Governor Yuriko Koike said in a statement the metropolitan government was working in full collaboration with the IOC and organizers "to ensure the delivery of a safe and secure Games."